huwtl/penfold/README.md

 WORK IN PROGRESS

-The overal aim is to create a a simple to use, lightweight, blisteringly fast job scheduler.

 Scheduling future job execution with  [RabbitMQ](http://www.rabbitmq.com/) - sort of.
 RabbitMQ wasn't designed for scheduling future job execution (although what it was designed for, it does very well).
 I'm hoping to utilise [Redis](http://redis.io/) in combination with RabbitMQ to achieve this.

 The rabbit-scheduler service, written in [Scala](http://www.scala-lang.org/) with [Scalatra](http://www.scalatra.org/):